Skip to content

 Model Selection

-Depending on your organization's settings, you can select which large language model (LLM) Alan should use for generating answers in the Models tab of the chat configuration.
+Depending on your organization's settings, you can select which large language model (LLM) Alan should use for generating answers.
 Different models can affect the style, accuracy, and response speed of answers.

 Information